The Training Cycle

 After the training is delivered, the individuals will need time apply what they have learned.
 This stage occurs when the individual is on the job working in a live environment.
 They may be working independently or under the guidance of a peer, but either way they will be applying what they learned in training as they perform their job tasks.

-After the individuals have had a chance to apply the learning, the effectiveness of the training should be assessed and those findings integrated into an overall and review process to allow improvements to the training program.
+After the individuals have had a chance to apply the learning, the effectiveness of the training should be assessed and those findings integrated into an overall evaluation and review process to allow improvements to the training program.

 Stage 1: Identifying Training Needs